microsoft/cognitive-research-technologies-docs/knowledge-exploration-service/Overview.md

 ![AcademicAutoComplete](AutoComplete.png)

-KES has moved from Cognitive Services Preview to Cognitive Services Labs.
-The new homepage for the project is [https://labs.cognitive.microsoft.com/en-us/project-knowledge-exploration](https://labs.cognitive.microsoft.com/en-us/project-knowledge-exploration).
+KES has moved from Cognitive Services Preview to Cognitive Research Technologies.
+The new homepage for the project is [https://www.microsoft.com/en-us/research/project/knowledge-exploration/](https://www.microsoft.com/en-us/research/project/knowledge-exploration/).

 ## Reference